bostick/tabit-file-format/description/tabit-file-format-description.md

 The `versionNumber` byte is a value such as `0x6f` or `0x72`.

-If the tempo of the song is less than `250`, then `tempo1` is set to that value.
+`tempo1` is the tempo of the song, but only if the tempo of the song is less than `250`.

 The `trackCount` is the number of tracks in the song.